walles/exactype/README.md

 ## TODO Prioritized Beta User Issues
 * Add Settings activity with a slider for vibration duration
+* Repeating backspace removes one char too many, possibly at the final Up event of the hold
 * Add emoji support

 ## TODO Before Getting the First Remote Beta Tester